Predeclared in Source §3 Non-Det

 display_list(xs, s) → {value}

 Optional second argument.
-Similar to display, but formats well-formed lists nicely if detected.
+Similar to display, but formats well-formed lists nicely if detected; time, space: Theta(n), where n is the total number of data structures such as pairs in x.

 Parameters: